CloudSnorkel/cdk-turbo-layers/API.md

 Removal policy for logs of image builds.

 If deployment fails on the custom resource, try setting this to `RemovalPolicy.RETAIN`.
-This way the CodeBuild logs can still be viewed, and you can see why the build failed.
+This way logs can still be viewed, and you can see why the build failed.

 We try to not leave anything behind when removed.
 But sometimes a log staying behind is useful.